Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal dichalcogenides

 At $U=7$, the optimal $3 \times 6$ and $2\times 2$ unit cell PEPS are in close competition.
-The $3 \times 6$ PEPS clearly has a multi-Q order, but it is difficult to establish whether it has a $3\times 6$ or $3\times 3$ collinear unit cell, because the latter can only be strictly realized in the $D\rightarrow \infty$ limit in a U$(1)$ symmetric PEPS due to the LSM obstruction, and hence requires a careful scaling analysis with $D$.
-With the $2 \times 2$ unit cell, we can reach bond dimension $D=8$, and the energy becomes lower than the exact FP energy.
+The $3 \times 6$ PEPS has a multi-Q order, but it is difficult to establish whether it has a $3\times 6$ or $3\times 3$ collinear unit cell, because the latter can only be strictly realized in the $D\rightarrow \infty$ limit in a U$(1)$ symmetric PEPS due to the LSM obstruction, and hence requires a careful scaling analysis with $D$.
+With the $2 \times 2$ unit cell, we can reach bond dimension $D=8$, and the energy is well below the exact FP energy.
 This sets a better lower bound for the FP region ($U=7$) compared to HF ($U=5.2$).

-At $U=9$ and $U=12$, the $3 \times 6$ and $2 \times 8$ PEPS both exhibit spiral-like order with unit cells of size $3$ and $2$ respectively.
+At $U=9$, $2 \times 8$ PEPS exhibits spiral-like order with unit cells of size $1 \times 8$.
 The spiral-like order is uncanted but has a modulated amplitude.
 This modulation is most likely a finite-$D$ effect ~\cite{suppm}.
-The variational energies of the spiral-like PEPS are above that of the FP state, but extrapolations in $D$ suggest that they approach the FP energy at large $D$ [see Fig.~\ref{fig:TN32}(c)].
+The variational energies are above that of the FP state, but extrapolations in $D$ suggest that they approach the FP energy at large $D$ [see Fig.~\ref{fig:TN32}(c)].
+For larger $U$, e.g., $U=12$, the only PEPS competing states are spirals and FP.
+The $2 \times 2$ (not plotted) states beyond $U=9$ are nearly fully polarized.
+We conjecture that by increasing $U$ from 7 to 12, the effective magnetic exchange interaction between electrons has changed from antiferromagnetic to ferromagnetic coupling.
+The long-wave-length spiral has nearly aligned spins for neighbors and is a compromise between ferromagnetic tendency and band dispersive energies.

-\paragraph{1/2 hole doping. --- }The non-interacting band structure at 1/2 hole doping has an almost perfectly circular Fermi surface.
+\paragraph{1/2 hole doping.}The noninteracting band structure at 1/2 hole doping has an almost perfectly circular Fermi surface.
 Thus, weak-coupling SDWs seem unlikely and are absent in restricted HF~\cite{li2010metalinsulator,PasrijaKumar} and our unrestricted HF.
 Our PEPS results also indicate the absence of magnetic orders at least for $U\leq 16$ ~\cite{suppm}.